-The aim of the Medical Society is to be the representative body of the medical students of the University.
-Its primary function is to provide amenities and social stimulation and so contribute to giving the student a sense of belonging to the faculty.
+The University of New South Wales Medical Society (Medsoc) is the representative body of the medical students of the University.
+Its primary function is to provide amenities and social stimulation for its members in order to promote a pride in and a sense of belonging to the faculty.
 It also has the function of initiating and maintaining communication between medical students and medical educators and administrators both within the University and outside.
 Membership is free and automatic to all medical students.
+Among the social functions held annually are various wine-andcheese nights, harbour cruises, barbecues, hospital parties, the year dinners, the 'Med Ball' and the Anzac Day sports day.
+A monthly newsletter and an annual magazine 'PR' are produced to which students and staff are encouraged to submit written articles.